translate/translate/docs/commands/csv2po.rst

--S, --timestamp       skip conversion if the output file has newer timestamp -P, --pot             output PO Templates (.pot) rather than PO files (.po) --charset=CHARSET     set charset to decode from csv files --columnorder=COLUMNORDER   specify the order and position of columns (location,source,target) --duplicates=DUPLICATESTYLE
+-S, --timestamp       skip conversion if the output file has newer timestamp -P, --pot             output PO Templates (.pot) rather than PO files (.po) --charset=CHARSET     set charset to decode from csv files --columnorder=COLUMNORDER   specify the order and position of columns (location,source,target,context) --duplicates=DUPLICATESTYLE
                       what to do with duplicate strings (identical source text): :doc:`merge, msgctxt <option_duplicates>`